decoy/blog/source/_posts/2018-11-12-compromise-and-test.md

 Even for simpler things, where 'common sense' dictates one is probably better than the other, data (or customer feedback) can often reveal completely different understandings.

-And beyond ending up with a better solution, this is another way to get arguing team members to compromise and even compete over better solutions.
+And beyond ending up with a better solution, this is another way to get arguing team members to compromise and work together, which is almost always more valuable than getting a button color just right.